If you have received a post card asking you to renew in person, you must do so. The only exception to this is made for active-duty military members.

 See the Real ID information below.
 Be sure to bring any additional documentation required for a Real ID or other reasons such as immigration status, medical letter, etc.

 Nevada licenses are issued from a central location and mailed to you.
 We will punch a hole in your existing license and return it to you with an interim document.

-You must have a full-page renewal notice with an access code.
+You must have a full-page renewal notice and a MyDMV account.
 Get started here.
 Most motorists are required to renew in person.

 Address Change.
-You may change your address online before you renew with a MyDMV account.
-Sign up!
+You may change your address online before you renew through your MyDMV account.
 Renewals are sent to the address on record.
 A postal forwarding order is not sufficient to ensure delivery of your license.